Major in Classics

 The department offers a Major in Classics with three different concentrations

 - Classical Languages (specialization in Greek, Latin, or Greek and Latin)

 - Hellenic Studies

-Students must complete a minimum of eleven courses, including at least six courses in either Greek or Latin at the intermediate level (100) or above level; one course in ancient history or archaeology at the introductory level (100), and one additional course in ancient history or archaeology; three other courses at the 100-level or above, or at the introductory level of a second Classical language.
-Click here to learn more.
+Students must complete a minimum of eleven courses, including at least six courses in either Greek or Latin at the intermediate level (100) or above; one course in Classical Studies at the introductory level (100), and one additional course in Classical Studies; three elective courses.
+Click the Classical Languages Concentration page to learn more.

-The concentration in Classical Studies requires eleven courses, including two courses in Latin or Greek (the first semester of an introductory language will only count if followed by the second semester of that language, or by a course in that language at a higher level); two courses in Classical Studies at the introductory level (100); two courses in Classical Studies at the advanced level (200); one seminar at the 300-level or above; and four electives in Classical Studies, Greek, or Latin.
-Click here to learn more.
+The concentration in Classical Studies requires eleven courses, including one or two courses in Latin or Greek; two courses in Classical Studies at the introductory level (100); two courses in Classical Studies at the advanced level (200); one seminar at the 300-level or above; and four or five electives in Classical Studies, Greek, or Latin.
+Click the Classical Studies Concentration page to learn more.

 Classics Major With A Concentration In Hellenic Studies